Identification

 Emergency procedures for chemical exposure incidents

-Symptoms: Irritation nose, throat; headache, dizziness, irritation to respiratory system; cough; wheezing;
+Symptoms: Irritation nose, throat; headache, dizziness, irritation to respiratory system; cough; wheezing.

 Wash the eyes immediately with large amounts of water occasionally lifting lower and upper lids, until no evidence of chemical remains (at least 15 to 20 minutes).
 Immediately remove contact lenses if you are able to do so and it is safe.
 In case of burns, apply sterile bandages loosely without medication.
+Get medical attention immediately.
+If you have experienced appreciable eye irritation from a splash or excessive exposure, you should be referred promptly to an ophthalmologist for evaluation.

-Symptoms: Irritation eyes; lacrimation (discharge of tears);
+Symptoms: Irritation eyes; lacrimation (discharge of tears).

 Immediate Medical Attention